-We thank the many individuals and organizations that helped collect the data or provided data for inclusion in this report: Shawnaly Meehan and Dennis Werlau for the leadership of their WDFW M&E crews that sorted and sampled 51,793 fall Chinook Salmon, along with entering and reviewing all the sample data collected in 2020; Paul Hoffarth for supervising the creel and carcass staff and summarizing the sport harvest data; and Alf Haukenes for providing helpful suggestions for the improvement of this report.
-Deb Firestone (Grant PUD) assisted with final formatting of the report.
-Furthermore, we would like to thank the hatchery staff at Priest Rapids and Ringold Springs Hatcheries: Brian Lyon, Glen Pearson, Mike Erickson, and their crews for accommodating the activities associated with M&E. This work was primarily funded by Grant PUD, the USACE, WDFW, and the CRCWTRP.
+We thank the many individuals and organizations that helped collect the data or provided data for inclusion in this report: Shawnaly Meehan and Dennis Werlau for the leadership of their WDFW M&E crews who surveyed 46,443 fall Chinook Salmon, along with entering and reviewing all the sample data collected in 2021; Paul Hoffarth for supervising the creel and carcass staff and summarizing the sport harvest data; and Alf Haukenes for providing helpful suggestions for the improvement of this report.
+Furthermore, we would like to thank the hatchery staff at Priest Rapids and Ringold Springs hatcheries: Brian Lyon, Glen Pearson, Mike Erickson, and their crews for accommodating the activities associated with M&E. This work was primarily funded by Grant PUD, the USACE, WDFW, and the CRCWTRP.